neilboyd/me/NDC-Sydney-2016.md

 - performance is a feature
 - create a culture of measuring performance
 - it tends to improve over time once you start measuring it
 - NBench tests are like unit tests
 - failed assertion can fail CI build
 - two run modes: number of runs in a fixed time, or run a certain number of times

 ## [Start taking advantage of functional programming](http://ndcsydney.com/talk/functional-programming-for-the-everyman/)

-This was a nice talk about how to gradually start using functional programming features in the languages you already use.
+How to gradually start using functional programming features in the languages you already use.

 C# Linq names functions using SQL terms rather than normal FP terms, eg select instead of map, but the concepts are the same.